Homer (brand)

-Homer is an independent American luxury jewelry and accessories brand founded in 2018 and commercially launched in New York City in August 2021 by Frank Ocean.
+Homer is an independent American luxury jewelry and accessories brand founded in 2018 and commercially launched in New York City in August 2021 by singer Frank Ocean.

 The name Homer refers to the Ancient Greek author of the Iliad and the Odyssey.

 Products

 The launch collection features high-end jewelry, using lab-grown diamonds crafted in the United States and hand-made in Italy, together with silk scarves and other accessories.

 The jewelry is crafted using a combination of recycled sterling silver, 18 carat gold and set with diamonds, often also incorporating colorful, hand-painted enamel.
 Ocean’s designs are quoted as being inspired by the concepts of “… heritage as fantasy …” and “… childhood obsessions…”

 In the Frankenstein-Cord collection comprises 925 sterling silver, 18 carat white and yellow gold and a premium 18 carat white gold and diamond version.
 For the earrings retail prices start at $495 and 18 carat yellow gold accessories can be priced up to $121,000.
 The Frankenstein-Cord campaign, on the brand's official Instagram post titled “You could be happy here,” stars Spanish musician Rosalía modeling the collection.

 The brand’s catalogue features photography by Frank Ocean and Tyrone Lebon.